quicwg/ops-drafts/draft-ietf-quic-applicability.md

 the default port for HTTP/3 {{QUIC-HTTP}} is UDP port 443, analogous to HTTP/1.1 or HTTP/2 over TLS over TCP.

-Applications SHOULD define an alternate endpoint discovery mechanism to allow the usage of ports other than the default.
+Applications should define an alternate endpoint discovery mechanism to allow the usage of ports other than the default.
 For example, HTTP/3 ({{QUIC-HTTP}}
 sections 3.2 and 3.3) specifies the use of ALPN {{?RFC7301}} for service discovery which allows the server to use and announce a different